Column Formulas

 The following functions are supported:

-• ABS(x) - absolute value of x.
+• ABS(x) - Absolute value of x.

 • ADD_TRAILING_PATH_SEPARATOR(path) - add a trailing path separator to path.